-The SS4A Action Plan must contain effective strategies and project recommendations to achieve Vision Zero.
+The SS4A Action Plan must contain effective strategies and project recommendations to In developing recommendations for the SS4A Action Plan, AMATS reviewed strategies to achieve Vision Zero.
 Investments in engagement, education, and infrastructure all play a critical role to reduce fatal and serious injury crashes in the Greater Akron area.
 AMATS has conducted an extensive analysis of its crash safety data (Chapter 4), developed an extensive engagement process (Chapter 3), and reviewed its existing program and policies (Chapter 6) which culminate into the following strategy and project recommendations.